 - Kid Has a Point: Bart pretty much has to help Seymour and Edna, even showing them how to create a scene.

-- Laser-Guided Karma: At Martin's party, Nelson's food poisoning from the oysters kicks in right after he punches Martin.
+- Nelson's own karma comes when the food poisoning from the oysters kicks in right after he punches Martin.

 - Mass "Oh, Crap!": It happens twice.